perladvent/perldotcom/content/article/installing-all-perls-on-macos.md

 PERL_MM_OPT=INSTALL_BASE=/Users/brian/perl5
 ```

-Along with this, I create my own *bin/* directory, which I'll use later:
+Along with this, I create my own *bin/* directory, which I'll use later.
+This is where I'll make links to the various tools so I don't need to add every installation directory to my `PATH`:

 ```bash
 % mkdir ~/bin